opentext-idol/find/Geolocation.md

 Maps of document location metadata can be displayed in the UI if enabled in the application configuration.
 The map configuration consists of two properties, a tile URL template and an attribution.
-The attribution is optional text rendered in the bottom right corner of the map (for example, © Google Maps 2016).
+The attribution is optional text rendered in the bottom right corner of the map (for example, "© Awesome Maps 2016").

 The tile server URL template is the full Slippy Map Tilenames (XYZ) URL for requesting a tile from an accessible tile server, with the x, y and z coordinates replaced with curly brace variables.
 For example: